thechrisroberts/thedoctor/readme.md

 thedoctor
 =========

-Basic demo of the features of the Laravel framework.
+Basic demo of the features of the Laravel framework developed for CoderFaire 2014.